What happens during a geomagnetic storm?

 During geomagnetic storms, people at far northern and southern latitudes on Earth see increased displays of the beautiful aurorae, or northern and southern lights.

 The last solar cycle – cycle number 24 – peaked in April 2014.
-It was a substantially quieter peak than other recent solar cycles, with sunspot numbers and other activity on the sun down to a level that hadn’t seen since cycles 12 to 15 (1878-1923).
+It was a substantially quieter peak than other recent solar cycles, with sunspot numbers and other activity on the sun down to a level that hadn’t been seen since cycles 12 to 15 (1878-1923).

 Bottom line: Geomagnetic storms are disturbances in Earth’s magnetic field, caused by activity on the sun.